In Stock

 Growing in Pots

-Blackberries grow well in large containers (40–50 cm wide/deep) with quality potting mix.
-Ensure good drainage, full sun to part shade, and a support system.
-Water and feed more frequently, as nutrients and moisture deplete faster in pots.
-They’re a great option for small spaces and productive patios.
+These plants grow well in large containers with quality, free-draining potting mix enriched with compost or slow-release fertiliser.
+Choose pots with good drainage holes and at least 40 cm diameter.
+Ensure full sun to part shade and provide a trellis or support system.
+Water and feed more often, as pots dry out faster and nutrients deplete sooner.
+Ideal for small spaces and productive patios.

 Propagation

 Easily propagated through tip layering or hardwood cuttings.
-Division is not necessary, as thornless blackberries do not form clumping crowns.
+Division is not needed, as thornless blackberries don’t form clumping crowns.

 Supplied as a bare-rooted cane.